How Useful Is Garmin’s Solar Charging on the Fenix 7S Pro?

 Why?
 Let’s take a look at some recent data.

-This chart, taken from Garmin Connect, is from last Sunday.
+This chart, taken from Garmin Connect, is from a Sunday long run.
 It represents the day on which I received the most sunlight.
 In Garmin Connect, it doesn’t actually show you the total lux hours.
 But on your watch, there is a widget that summarizes the total lux hours per day for the last seven days.

 This particularly Sunday, it was bright and sunny.
+These were ideal 50,000 lux conditions.
 I went out for my long run, starting just after 7am and finishing before 10am.
 I ran loops around the Orange Reservoir, and about half of the loop was exposed to direct sunlight.
 The other half was shaded.
 Hence the ups and downs in the graph.

 From 11 to 12, I went down the street to the local diner, and apparently I got a little sun while I was there.
 I’m guessing the spikes were time spent walking to and from the car.
 In the evening, from 6 to 7pm, I was outside mowing the lawn.
 Although the sun was still up, you can see that the intensity was way down.

 In total, my watch measured approximately 46.8k lux-hours on Sunday.
-That was a pretty active day, and still it was less than one third of what Garmin requires to get the advertised benefit of solar charging.
+That was a pretty active day, and I spent about five or six hours outside.
+But my Garmin Fenix 7 experienced less than one third of what Garmin requires to get the advertised benefit of solar charging.

 It’s also by far the best day I had, in terms of lux hours.
 My average for the week is about 16.9k – so way below the assumed amount.